This post contains affiliate links.

 What’s unique about this recipe is its ease of preparation, making it a perfect dish for anyone who loves to cook but is short on time.
 With just a few simple steps, you can create a dish that is bursting with flavor and can be stored in the fridge for up to two weeks.

-- Small Tomatoes: Use 16-24 oz of small tomatoes for this recipe.
+- Small Tomatoes: Use 16 to 24 oz of small tomatoes for this recipe.
 They are perfect for slow-cooking in olive oil as they hold their shape and are bursting with flavor.

-- Olive Oil: Use 1 cup of good quality olive oil to slow-cook the tomatoes until they are tender and delicious.
-You may be thinking, “that’s a lot of olive oil”, and you would be correct.
+- Olive Oil: Slow-cook the tomatoes until tender and delicious using 1 cup of good-quality olive oil.
+You may think, “that’s a lot of olive oil,” and you would be correct.
 But you’ll be enjoying it all!
-Any olive oil left after you eat your tomatoes can be used to make oil and vinegar dressing or used in your day to day cooking.
+Any olive oil left after you eat your tomatoes can be used to make oil and vinegar dressing or used in your daily cooking.

 - Garlic: Add 4 cloves of chopped garlic to the olive oil for a rich and flavorful base that complements the sweetness of the tomatoes.